 Private lessons and payment for the lessons are coordinated directly between the coach and the athlete's parent/guardian.
+Please discuss directly with the coach to find out how much they charge, and the payment method preferred (Cash, Cash-app, etc.).

 For each private lesson, a payment is required to the County for the use of the space and the staff required for the gym to be open.
-This fee will be separate from the amount due to the coach and will be paid through square.
+This fee will be separate from the amount due to the coach.